Whitewashing in film: History

-In the early 20th century, white actors caricatured different ethnicities by blackface or yellowface, commonly exaggerating the perceived stereotypes of other ethnicities.
+In the early 20th century, white actors caricatured different ethnicities by brownface, blackface or yellowface, commonly exaggerating the perceived stereotypes of other ethnicities.
 For example, Swedish-born actor Warner Oland played the Chinese detective Charlie Chan in Charlie Chan Carries On (1931) and subsequent films.
 Because of the lack of characters of color in the film industry, these roles were well received at the time by viewers.
 Other non-Asian actors to portray Chinese detective Charlie Chan include Manuel Arbó, Sidney Toler, Roland Winters, Ross Martin, and Peter Ustinov.

 There was a greater color diversity in film by the mid-20th-century and blackface mostly disappeared from the industry.
 The film Othello (1965) was an exception, as the white actor Laurence Olivier was cast as "the Moor".
 He wore blackface as the title character.
-In Soul Man and Tropic Thunder, white actors portray white characters that use blackface.

 The practice of "yellowface" extended into the 1960s.
 For instance, Mickey Rooney played a Japanese landlord in Breakfast at Tiffany's (1961).
 Professor David A. Schlossman said of Asian characters in particular, "Many of the Asian roles portrayed by White actors also contributed to the pantheon of cultural stereotypes in US national discourse."
 At the start of the 21st century, minorities were still under-represented in the film industry at different stages.
 While historically black roles are now generally cast with black actors, the practice of whitewashing applied to other minorities.

 Guy Aoki said African Americans "have long felt the full brunt of the 'whitewashing' of roles" and that Asians have experienced it as well.
 Native Americans have also had their historic leaders and warriors portrayed by whites.